P1pp3n/FE-Capstone-Project-Recipe-Finder/README.md

 ### Favorites List:
 - I will implement a feature that allows users to add recipes to a personal favorites list, stored in local storage.

-### Shopping List:
-- I will allow users to add ingredients from a recipe to a shopping list, with an option to edit quantities and print the list.

 ### Recipe Categories:
 - I will add predefined categories (e.g., Desserts, Appetizers, Main Course) and allow users to browse recipes by these categories.

-### Dark Mode:
-- I will add a dark mode feature to provide a better user experience in low-light conditions.

 ## Installation